 The work we are doing today in MS is designed to expand our focus well beyond treatment and is vital to helping us better understand this disease.

 Today, our portfolio of medicines helps address the diverse needs people living with MS may have throughout their lives.

-We have a robust portfolio of MS therapies with four disease-modifying therapies and one symptomatic therapy.
+We have a robust portfolio of MS therapies with five disease-modifying therapies and one symptomatic therapy.
 Globally, more than one in three MS patients is currently treated with a Biogen product.

 We are always working to further our understanding of MS and how to treat it.
 This includes applying human genetics to understand the basis of disease progression, investigating new approaches to repair damaged nerves in the central nervous system with the goal of improving pre-existing disability, and looking at ways of treating progressive forms of MS.